niklaskks/api-docs/source/index.html.md

 toc_footers:
   - <a href="https://cloud.ax-semantics.com/">more about the AX NLG Cloud</a>
-  - <a href="https://cockpit.ax-semantics.com/signup">register on myAX - Self Service Portal</a>
+  - <a href="https://cockpit.ax-semantics.com/signup">Register for using our NLG Software </a>
   - <a href="https://github.com/axsemantics/api-docs/">Source on Github</a>

 includes: